 The Research Initiation Award (RIA) provides release time and funds to female, assistant or associate professors to conduct research projects that will enhance their ability to compete successfully for external funding and achieve advancement in rank.
 One award will be granted in each of the years 2012, 2013, 2014 and 2015.
 The successful applicant will be awarded a total grant of $7,500 and three credits of release time each semester for the two year period of the award.
 The RIA provides funds for adjunct faculty to cover the 3 credits of release time.
-The 2012 award winner was Dr. Sarah Ewing, Department of Biology.
+The awardees are summarized in the following table.

 The award application is available to full-time, tenure-track, female faculty at the associate or assistant level with appointments in Biology, Chemistry, Computer & Information Science, Electrical & Computer Engineering, Environmental Science, Mathematics, Mechanical Engineering, Physics, Psychology and Software Engineering.

 Successful proposals will define a project for which preliminary data can be obtained within a two year period; provide a self-contained account of what will be done; demonstrate the likelihood of a significant contribution to the field; and show strong potential to result in publication and presentations.
 One award will be granted in each of years 2-5 of the Gannon NSF PAID funding (i.e., a total of four awards during the five year period).